 2. Weight loss benefits

-Viscous fiber is a specific type of fiber found in fruits and vegetables that is most effective at reducing appetite.
+Unpeeled fruits and vegetables offer 33% more fiber than peeled ones.
+This important because of viscous fiber, which is a specific type of fiber found in fruits and vegetables.
+It’s effective at reducing appetite.
 This helps you to feel fuller for longer by stretching your stomach and slowing down digestion.
 This lead to lower calorie consumption and weight loss.

-Eating the peels and skins of your fruits and vegetables is a great way to lose weight in a healthy and safe way.
-By being consistent, you can reach your goal weight while also increasing your intake of vitamins and minerals.
+Eating the peels and skins of your fruits and vegetables is a great way to lose weight in a safe way.
+By being consistent, you can reach your goal weight.

 Fruits and vegetables contain high levels of antioxidants to protect your cells against harmful molecules, called free radicals.
-At high levels, they are associated with heart disease and cancer among other conditions.
-Researchers found antioxidants help combat and lower these health risks.
+They are associated with heart disease and cancer among other conditions.
+Researchers found that antioxidants help to reduce these health risks.
 The skin and peel of fruits and vegetables contain especially high concentrations of antioxidants.

 The antioxidants in skin and peels have also been linked to lowering cognitive diseases.
 High levels of antioxidants in your diet may help prevent Alzheimer’s and other dementias by keeping your brain sharp.